 Thomas Cooper’s first recorded brew was made from four bushels of English malt and eight pounds (3.6 kilograms) of Kent hops in 46 gallons (2.9 litres) of water, fermented as a pale ale and a heavier ale.
 The Coopers brewery is still owned and operated by the Cooper family and is the only major Australian brewery not in foreign hands.

-Thomas Cooper was the youngest of twelve children and was born in Yorkshire in 1826 and sailed for Australia with his pregnant wife in 1852.
-He was a tradesman and followed various occupations over the next ten years: he was a shoe-maker, a mason and then a dairyman.
+Thomas Cooper was the youngest of twelve children and was born in Yorkshire in 1826.
+He sailed for Australia with his pregnant wife in 1852.
+He was a tradesman and followed various occupations over the next ten years working as a shoe-maker, a mason and then a dairyman.
 But as a Yorkshireman, perhaps it’s not surprising that he turned to brewing.

 Yorkshire is renowned for its real ales.
 Cooper’s home town of Skipton is now host to a beer festival featuring some 80 different beers, with traditional names like Sam Smiths, Black Sheep and Theakstons lining up alongside the likes of Elland Nettlethrasher and Great Heck Voodoo Mild.